claudiobailon/lab-02/README.md

 Number and name of feature: 1.
 Display Images
 Estimate of time needed to complete:45 Minutes
 Start time: 2:00
-Finish time:
+Finish time: 2:55
-Actual time needed to complete:
+Actual time needed to complete: 55 minutes

 Number and name of feature: 2.
 Filter Images
 Estimate of time needed to complete:45 Minutes